marcelomatus/gilda-add-on/gilda/DOCS.md

-# Home Assistant Add-on: Gilda add-on
+# Home Assistant Add-on: Gilda-opts add-on

 ## How to use

-This addon provides `gilda_opts` optimizer as a service.
+This add-on provides `gilda_opts` optimizer as a service.

 When started, the optimize service will be available in the `GILDAOPTS_ADDR` (5012).